kreativekorp/rainbowdash/ReadMe.txt

-DirectMode
+DirectMode / DirectMode3

-DirectMode is a rewrite of the standard direct-mode firmware.
+DirectMode is a rewrite of the standard direct-mode firmware provided for Rainbowduino 2.0.
+It works only with Rainbowduino 2.0.

-Write 96 bytes of raw pixel data to show an image on the LED display.
+DirectMode3 is similar firmware for Rainbowduino 3.0.
+It works only with Rainbowduino 3.0 and is incompatible with original DirectMode.

-The data is organized channel-by-channel in green, red, blue order;
+Running original DirectMode, write 96 bytes of raw pixel data to show an image on the LED display.
+The data is organized channel-by-channel in green, red, blue order; row-by-row; then column-by-column, with one byte per two columns.

-row-by-row; then column-by-column, with one byte per two columns.
+Running DirectMode3, write 192 bytes of raw pixel data to show an image on the LED display.
+The data is organized channel-by-channel in blue, green, red order; row-by-row; then column-by-column, with one byte per one column.